DennisShen/AutoComPose/README.md

 - Uses the FIXMYPOSE dataset
 - Uses the **mllm-mirror-reverse_3-cycle** setup
 - Loads the corresponding fine-tuned CLIP and trained Combiner checkpoints
-- Applies the squarepad transform and evaluates on the test split
+- Evaluates on the test split

 More examples can be found inside `run.sh`.
 You can modify or directly copy these commands to run your own experiments.